-What Is a Proprietary Day Trader?
+Being a Proprietary Day Trader

 The types of proprietary day traders vary.
 Some only trade a few times a day for bigger gains.
 Other proprietary day traders make hundreds of small trades a day, jumping in and out of the market.
-Some trade the whole day, while others only trade certain hours of the day.
+Some trade the entire day, while others only trade certain hours of the day.

 Proprietary day traders may work out of an office, where they are initially trained, or some firms allow the trader to work from home.
-Day traders who are allowed to work from home are typically experienced with a history of success with the firm, or are hired as experienced traders with a proven track record.
+Day traders who are allowed to work from home are typically experienced and have a history of success with the firm, or are hired as experienced traders with a proven track record.

-Pros of Working for a Proprietary Trading Firm
+Pros of Proprietary Trading

-- Access to more trading capital than you would have on your own.
+- Access to more trading capital than you would have on your own

-- Firm trading costs are typically much lower than what a trader could get trading on their own from home.
+- Firm trading costs are frequently much lower than what traders could get trading on their own.

 - Access to training from professional day traders.
 You may have to pay for training, as this helps the firm eliminate traders who aren't serious.

-Cons of Working for a Proprietary Trading Firm
+Cons of Proprietary Trading

 If you are an experienced trader, then training isn't as important.
 Instead, focus on finding the most competitive structure possible so more of your profits stay in your pocket.